Recently in Photography

 twitter.jpg Follow me on Twitter

-There are now two ways to learn and have more fun with iPhoto '11: my iPhoto '11 Essential Training ONLINE at Lynda.com, and the new iPhoto '11 Essential Training DVD that you can purchase from the Lynda.com Store for $49.95 US.
+There are more ways to learn and have more fun with iPhoto '11: my iPhoto '11 Essential Training ONLINE at Lynda.com, and the new iPhoto '11 Essential Training DVD that you can purchase from the Lynda.com Store for $49.95 US.
+You can get a feel for how this works by watching Creating Smart Albums in iPhoto '11.

 twitter.jpg Follow me on Twitter